La odalisca No. 13

-La odalisca No. 13 ("Odalisque Number 13") is a 1958 Mexican comedy film starring Viruta and Capulina (Marco Antonio Campos and Gaspar Henaine), Germán Valdés, María Antonieta Pons, Lorena Velázquez and Donna Behar.
+La odalisca No. 13 ("Odalisque Number 13") is a 1958 Mexican comedy film written and directed by Fernando Cortés and starring Viruta and Capulina, Germán Valdés "Tin-Tan", María Antonieta Pons, Lorena Velázquez and Donna Behar.
+It is the sequel to Tin-Tan's film of the same year, A Thousand and One Nights, which also featured Pons.

 The film was said to be "not only a very popular Mexican movie but also a complex parody that involved Mexico City's turn-of-the-century modernist fascination with odalisques".